ITSLeeds/trafficEstimatr/README.md

 <!-- badges: end -->

-The goal of trafficEstimatr is to
+The goal of trafficEstimatr is to demonstrate methods for estimating traffic volumes down to the route segment level using open access datasets.

-…
+The following code chunk downloads and pre-processes OpenStreetMap data that we will use for this purpose.

 ``` r
 u = "http://data.dft.gov.uk/road-traffic/dft_traffic_counts_raw_counts.zip"